Quantum Healing Pathways

 Making Herbal Tinctures and Extracts

-herbal tinctures and extracts are concentrated versions of herbal medicines.
+Herbal tinctures and extracts are concentrated versions of herbal medicines.
 They involve soaking herbs in alcohol for several weeks, then straining out the plant matter.

 Herbal Decoctions